A Quick Guide to Common Law Marriage in California

 • Two parties are together at the time of marriage, not by proxy

-• a valid picture identification brought to the County Clerk’s Office
+• A valid picture identification brought to the County Clerk’s Office

-• provide a specific date any former marriages ended, and some marriage requirements in certain counties involve presenting a copy of the final judgment
+• Provide a specific date any former marriages ended, and some marriage requirements in certain counties involve presenting a copy of the final judgment

-• have the marriage ceremony operated by the County Clerk or valid official according to county marriage requirements listed at the following website.
+• Have the marriage ceremony operated by the County Clerk or valid official according to county marriage requirements listed at the following website.

-California does not require standard marriage requirements for such a union, and in fact, recognition of a common law marriage in CA is usually reached through a loophole.
+California does not require standard marriage requirements for such a union, and in fact, recognition of a common-law marriage in CA is usually reached through a loophole.

-Common Law Marriage “Laws” in California
+Common-Law Marriage “Laws” in California

 Although there are no official common law marriage laws in CA, there are two ways a couple can have the state recognize the marriage:

-In order validate the common law marriage in California, the court will consider several factors in certain cases like a divorce or separation proceeding.
-The common law marriage laws, or factors, include, the following:
+In order to validate the common law marriage in California, the court will consider several factors in certain cases like a divorce or separation proceeding.

-• the two parties actually cohabitated in an out of state jurisdiction
+• The two parties actually cohabitated in an out of state jurisdiction

-• the date of actually declaring the specific type of marriage can be established by the court
+• The date of actually declaring the specific type of marriage can be established by the court

-• if no common law marriage laws exist within the other jurisdiction, the court must determine if taking a Marvin Action is appropriate in a “divorce” or separation proceeding
+• If no common law marriage laws exist within the other jurisdiction, the court must determine if taking a Marvin Action is appropriate in a “divorce” or separation proceeding

 If two couples want the state of California to recognize their common law marriage in an out of state jurisdiction, the two couples are usually advised to form an agreement or Marvin Action before officially declaring the common law marriage.

-If two couples within a common law marriage come to an agreement about the division of property in a future separation in an out of state jurisdiction, the state of California will normally recognize such agreements now because of Marvin v.
+If two couples within a common-law marriage come to an agreement about the division of property in a future separation in an out of state jurisdiction, the state of California will normally recognize such agreements now because of Marvin v.
 Marvin as well.